arnoldjames98/arnoldjames98.github.io/cadDesignFiles.md

 ![alt_text](images/foldableAnimation_Trim.gif)

 ---
-CAD file created for the Solidworks FEA section of the Dynamics II Prep assignment.
-The folder than contained all outputs in addition to the part files can be downloaded as a .zip file.
+CAD file created for the Solidworks FEA section of the Dynamics II Prep assignment as part of [System Dynamics II](https://nbviewer.jupyter.org/url/arnoldjames98.github.io/systemDynamicsAll.ipynb).
+The folder than contained all outputs in addition to the part file can be downloaded as a .zip file.
+The individual SolidWorks part can also be downloaded separately.
 * [Download FEA Analysis](https://github.com/arnoldjames98/arnoldjames98.github.io/blob/main/other/FEA.zip?raw=true)
 * [Download SolidWorks Part](https://github.com/arnoldjames98/arnoldjames98.github.io/blob/main/other/FEA.SLDPRT?raw=true)